Yousaf95/Testing/README.md

 ### Usingy yProv and Neo4j for Provenance Visualization and Data Exploration
-The yProv service provides functionality for storing and managing W3C PROV-compliant provenance documents.
-After registering with the service, provenance documents can be uploaded and automatically synchronized with a Neo4j graph database for interactive exploration.
+We use the [yProv service](./Pre_requisites/yProv/README.md) to connect with a Neo4j database for exploring the provenance graph.
+After registering with the service, provenance documents can be uploaded and automatically synchronized with a Neo4j graph database for exploration.

 To set up the environment (yProv service + Neo4j database), please follow the instructions in: [Running yProv service](./Pre_requisites/yProv/README.md)

 Once both containers are running, you can interact with the yProv REST API as shown below.

 Register to the yProv service
    ```bash
    curl -X POST http://localhost:3000/api/v0/auth/register -H 'Content-Type: application/json' -d '{"user": "...", "password": "..."}'